Introduction

 7. Alloy Steel

-Alloy steels incorporate elements like chromium, nickel, and molybdenum to elevate mechanical and chemical performance.
+Alloy steels are iron-based materials with added elements such as chromium, nickel, molybdenum, or manganese to improve mechanical or chemical performance.

 8. Tool Steel